 - Shall continue to reside therein during that person’s period of service;

 - Continue to be registered and qualified to vote in municipal election of the City of Sandy Springs;

 - Residing in the council district the person seeks to represent for a continuous period of at least six months immediately prior to the date of the election; and

 - Continues to reside in such district during the person’s period of service.
-If no candidate receives a majority vote for a position, a runoff election will be held on Dec.
-3, 2013.

 Click here to download this information in PDF version.